No Man is an Island…

 At 06:07 I see things as imbued with meaning, like fragments written in a foreign language.
 Sometimes I can decipher them; sometimes even put them in English.
 For instance, from my bedroom window I can see the Victorian factory opposite.
 I wake as the early sun catches its gable ends.
 As on a sundial, it… Continue reading Lucid Waking

 My life is a series of blessings, like a string of pearls.
 If a blessing is possible, surely it is bestowed, distributed, not hoarded by a miserly God.
 And if blessings occur, why should they ever stop?
 For a blessing by its definition is a supernatural thing.
 No obstacle stands in its way.
-So I… Continue reading Walking in a painted landscape
+So I… Continue reading Blessings for All

 View from the Hill